 I think there’s this misconception that product managers are born, and you have to be a visionary person who tells people what to do.
 But you don’t actually do it.
 Well that’s just not true.
 I mean, yes, it’s good to have a vision and it’s good to have ideas, but the reality is that nobody’s going to hire you just because you have great ideas.
 They will hire you because you can really execute and help people execute ideas.
 Some of them may be yours, some of them not.
 And that’s okay, too.
 So it’s more about identifying the best ideas and deciding what’s next.

-So tactically speaking, there’s three core skills that we identified that are really relevant for successful product managers.
+So tactically speaking, there are three core skills that we identified that are really relevant for successful product managers.
 And again, this is not just an opinion.
 This is data from thousands of students, who’ve graduated through our programs.

 Is there anything that you’re excited to be learning about at the moment and how do you make time for learning?